Router Security IP Addresses Website by

 FYI: There are two reasons to plug one router into another.
 The first is to make some initial configuration changes to a new router, as I suggest on the new router page.
 The other is carve out a secluded section within your home for devices involved in working from home.
 For more on this, see my September 2020 blog A second router can make working from home much more secure.

 The downside to configuring IP addresses and subnets is that a mistake can totally screw things up.
-So, the three decisions mentioned above (and detailed below) are best done early in the game.
+So, the three decisions mentioned above (and detailed below) are best done early in the router configuration game.
 This way, if the change screws things up, the router can be reset without losing any other configuration changes you may have made.

-Choosing a subnet
+Choosing a Subnet top

 The first decision is the subnet, which specifies the range of allowable IP addresses on the LAN.
 This range also determines the maximum number of devices that can connect to the router.
 For most people, most of the time, a range that allows for 250 connected devices (give or take) should be sufficient.
 Pretty much every home router uses a subnet that supports a maximum of 250 connected devices.